What is AWS Greengrass?

 What is Greengrass ML Inference?

-At re:Invent 2017, we announced a new feature of Greengrass for local machine learning (ML) inference that makes it faster and easier to deploy and run machine learning models on Greengrass devices.
+Greengrass ML Inference is a feature of Greengrass for local machine learning (ML) inference that makes it faster and easier to deploy and run machine learning models on Greengrass devices.
 Developers can now add cloud trained machine learning models as resources to a Greengrass group, deploy them to target devices and apply them to locally generated data for local inferencing.
-The feature includes integration with Amazon SageMaker to locate SageMaker trained models, a new Greengrass “machine learning” resource type for declaring and deploying cloud trained models to Greengrass devices, and pre-built MXNet (ML framework) for NVIDIA Jetson, Intel Atom E3900, and Raspberry Pi devices.
-The new Greengrass machine learning inference feature is available as preview to interested customers.
+The feature includes integration with Amazon SageMaker to locate SageMaker trained models, a new Greengrass “machine learning” resource type for declaring and deploying cloud trained models to Greengrass devices, and pre-built MXNet and TensorFlow for NVIDIA Jetson NX2, Intel Atom, and Raspberry Pi devices.

 How can I use the OPC-UA Protocol with AWS Greengrass?